GregRos/Imms/Readme.md

 To avoid dangerous and hard to track bugs, **Imms** collections only use the special algorithms if both collections use the same equi/comp handler.
 This is determined by calling `.Equals`.
 For this reason, if you plan to use a custom handler, you should either:

 1. Make sure to use the same handler instance for all **Imms** collections that use that handler.
 This pattern is made more convenient by extension methods on handlers that lets you use them as 'factories' of collections.
-An example is `IComparer<T>.CreateOrderedSet`.
+An example is `IComparer<T>.CreateSortedSet`.
 2. Override `.Equals` on your custom handler to support functional equality.

 If **Imms** decides that the comparison handlers are different, a generic implementation will be used, which can be significantly slower.
 That is to say, the implementation is as slow as what some other collection libraries use. ◕‿◕